hsdenx/tbot/doc/sphinx/source/event.rst

   make from the logs tbot collected, DUTS specific textfiles, so the logs can integrated into the DULG

-xunit:

-  create xunit files for presenting the results in jenkins

 kernel CI:

   adapt to a format, so the testresults can be presented at kernel CI